15 mil dibujos: Production

-In 1930s, Juan Carlos Trupp met Jaime Escudero Sanhueza at the Arquitecture of Pontifical Catholic University of Chile.
+In the 1930s, Juan Carlos Trupp met Jaime Escudero Sanhueza at the Arquitecture of Pontifical Catholic University of Chile.
 Both Trupp and Escudero began the realization of this short in an artisanal way, taking place in a workshop located on the corner of the street Lira & Marcoleta in Santiago de Chile.
-The film received financial help from friends and family of directors Trupp and Escudero.
+The film received financial assistance from friends and family of Trupp and Escudero.
 Trupp's grandmother, Leopoldina, composed the music of the film; however, it was performed by Chilean band Los Huasos Quincheros.
 Enrique Soto was in charge of filming.
 Later, Trupp and Escudero won the financial support of CORFO and the Compañía de Salitres de Chile (COSACH), where Escudero's father worked, who was a lawyer and also financially supported the project.

-According to Escudero, in an interview with Museo de la Historieta de Chile (Chilean Cartoon Museum), the central idea of the film was born out of his interest in dignifying the Chilean roto, and a large part of the characters were designed based on this concept, which was the main reason why Copuchita, the main character of the film, wears a typical hat of a Roto.
+According to Escudero, in an interview with Museo de la Historieta de Chile (Chilean Cartoon Museum), the central idea of the film was born out of his interest in dignifying the roto, or the common Chilean.
+A majority of the characters were designed based on this concept, which was the main reason why Copuchita, the main character of the film, wears a hat typical of a roto.
 "I am already 87 years old, so I apologize for forgetting some things," says Escudero; however, Escudero was certain that it was a feature-length film, since scenes filmed with actors in Chilean films were used to extend its footage.
 Despite the great efforts of Escudero and Trupp, the movie went unfinished for a long time, which caused a drop in mood, especially from family members, since the monetary demand was very high.
 According to the website Cine Chile, "it was absolutely nothing comparable to the monumental works that Disney produced in those days."

 In September 1941, Walt Disney, made a visit to Chile with the aim of finishing one of the parts of the 42-minute film Saludos Amigos.
 In addition, he visited La Moneda, met with the most illustrious cartoonists of Topaze magazine, and visited the workshop of Lira & Marcoleta in which Trupp and Escudero worked.
-Disney watched the movie progress and he supported and advised them to do their work more efficiently, since they used hitherto basic and handmade materials.
-To see the effort put into the film's production, Disney invited the filmmakers to work with him in the United States, but this was never fulfilled due to the tense situation in the North American country during World War II.
+Disney watched the movie progress and he supported and advised them to do their work more efficiently, since they had been using hitherto basic and handmade materials to produce the film.
+To see the effort put into the film's production, Disney invited the filmmakers to work with him in the United States, but this was never fulfilled due to the tense situation in the U.S. during World War II.
 Although Escudero was the cartoonist, he recognized that the presence of Carlos Trupp was what helped him to continue with the project; according to Escudero, Carlos Trupp was a fairly hyperkinetic young man.
 Escudero did not hesitate to consider that the film "was not good"; against this, Victor Uribe pointed out that "Don Escudero detracts from his own work" and affirmed that "the value of this material as a historical document is invaluable".